-Biochemistry of Transcription and Chromatin Transactions: Over the past 30 years, our lab has identified, isolated and characterized a large number (~100) of essential drosophila and human transcription factors.
+Biochemistry of Transcription and Chromatin Transactions: Over the past 30 years, the Tjian + Darzacq Group lab has identified, isolated and characterized a large number (~100) of essential drosophila and human transcription factors.
 These regulatory proteins include enhancer/promoter recognition factors, core RNA pol II initiation factors and co-activators that form large multi-subunit complexes at promoter DNA to mediate transcription initiation and decode the genome.
-Our studies indicate that large co-activator complexes play a critical role in mediating both universal as well as cell type specific networks of gene transcription and can serve as the interface between transcription and chromatin regulation.
-Although our earlier studies focused on in vitro biochemistry and conventional molecular genetics approaches, our recent research is directed at the more challenging task of integrating specific molecular transactions with in vivo mechanisms in cells and organisms under physiological conditions.
+Their studies indicate that large co-activator complexes play a critical role in mediating both universal as well as cell type specific networks of gene transcription and can serve as the interface between transcription and chromatin regulation.
+Although their earlier studies focused on in vitro biochemistry and conventional molecular genetics approaches, their recent research is directed at the more challenging task of integrating specific molecular transactions with in vivo mechanisms in cells and organisms under physiological conditions.

 In the News

 Working at temperatures near absolute zero, UC Berkeley experts in electron microscopy have learned in detail how proteins orchestrate the first key steps in gene activation – opening up the double-stranded DNA.